What is a variable star?

-Category: Space Hits: 13Among the stars in this image of the central region of the Milky Way galaxy (the Trifid Nebula) are two Cepheid variable stars, whose brightness changes regularly as times passes.
+Category: Space Hits: 14Among the stars in this image of the central region of the Milky Way galaxy (the Trifid Nebula) are two Cepheid variable stars, whose brightness changes regularly as times passes.
 Image via ESO/ VVV consortium/ D. Minniti.

 When you go out under a starry sky, the stars seem unchanging, eternal, constant.
 Occasionally you might see a nova or a supernova – apparently “new” stars – but such events usually last only weeks before fading from view, and they are rare (especially supernovae).
 Apart from those transient reminders that the universe is restless and constantly changing, the stars in the night sky seem to shine with a steady, unwavering light.
 But many stars are not constant.
 Their brightness varies over time.
 We classify a star as a variable star if its light, as seen from the Earth, changes in brightness, where the star is dimming and then brightening again.